What’s the status of the US death penalty?

 Garland announced a halt to federal executions in 2021, meaning the Justice Department won’t issue orders to execute anyone, at least while the moratorium is in place.

-But the moratorium doesn’t stop the department from pursuing the death penalty and it doesn’t stop U.S. prosecutors from continuing to fight legal action by death row inmates trying to avoid execution.
+But the moratorium doesn’t stop the department from pursuing the death penalty and it doesn’t stop U.S. prosecutors from continuing to fight legal action against death row inmates trying to avoid execution.

 The Garland moratorium is similar to one ordered in 2014 by President Barack Obama following a botched state execution in Oklahoma.
 That Obama didn’t take more far-reaching action on the federal executions enabled Trump to restart them.